DATE : April 4, 2022

 The Oconaluftee Valley Overlook is an ideal location for viewing a Smoky Mountain sunrise.
 It faces the east about one half mile from Newfound Gap as you travel towards Cherokee.
 Oconaluftee is the first overlook you’ll come across as you enter The Blue Ridge Parkway.
 It will be on the right-hand side of the road.

-This is one of the Smoky Mountains’ most popular places to view the sunset.
+This is one of the Smoky Mountains’ most popular places to view a sunset.
 From here, you can directly see the setting sun, and at certain times of year, the sun will actually align itself between the peaks as it goes down.
 Morton Overlook is easy to find.
 It is a small pullout off of Route 441.
 It will be on the right hand side as you come from Gatlinburg.
 Plan to arrive here at least one hour ahead of time, especially on weekends or during the peak tourist seasons.
 Parking spots and prime viewing locations fill up quickly.

 There is a part of the Foothills Parkway by Townsend that provides wonderful views of the Tennessee Valley.
 The overlooks face west, and they are prime locations for sunset watching.
 From here you will see the sun slowly dip below the Cumberland Plateau off in the distance.